attrayeec/attrayeec.github.io/_pages/about.md

 - **Quality Crusaders: How Early-Career Professionals Can Revolutionize Culture and Communication** (World Conference for Quality & Improvement, American Society for Quality, May 2025)

+- **Invited Speaker, Annual Conference** (Society for Quality Assurance Annual Conference, April 2025)
+  **AI Symposium (Invited Talk)**
+  **Topic: From boardroom discussions to procedures: how to translate AI requirements into practical procedures** **Topic: Navigating the Risk Maze: Mastering AI Compliance with ISPE GAMP and AAMI 34971** **Topic: Adapting Software Solutions for MedTech Automation and Quality: Challenges and Benefits**

 - **AI Governance in Healthcare: A Cross-Jurisdictional Global Analysis of Regulatory Approaches** (RAPS Global Regulatory Strategy Conference, March 2025)

 - **Navigating Global AI Healthcare Regulations & Quality Requirements: Current Trends & Future Perspectives** (MDM West, February 2025)